 Let’s take up a few examples which will make it absolutely clear, there are surplus arenas where it has usability hence picking up examples won’t be a challenge at all.
 One very effective usage is in Electricity grids.
 Devices installed across the grid can remotely monitor energy consumption and accordingly modulates generation and its supply flows to account for peak times and interruptions.
 How about insurance is charged as per the driving pattern of the driver rather than on the car value, you can understand now how it will work.
 The health segment has a tremendous scope of IoT.
 Just imagine how much emphasis companies like Amazon, Google, and Apple, etc. would be paying on this technology considering its tremendous scope and it is expected as a whole this will be an extension of the internet.
 Companies who would not invest in it, there is some possibility they may miss the bus.
 Time will tell.

 The way it happened in the case of smartphones that its demand and purchasing increased at a mind-boggling level, it happened because prices came down significantly.
-Stuff was come out which is loosely based on IOT like fitness bands and smartwatches etc. You can be sure of with prices coming down of them will kick start the acceptance in the market at an unsustainable pace.
+Stuff was come out which is loosely based on IOT like fitness bands and smartwatches etc. You can be sure of with prices coming down of they will kick start the acceptance in the market at an unsustainable pace.

-The downside as of now is interoperability and power consumption – the day there is standardization of technology happens and different vendor devices start talking to each other, accumulated results will spiral up the sales.
-Since most likely these devices will send signals at frequent intervals and would be light in weight, battery manufacturer would have a tough time coming up with some unique solution which will enable devices to run long before drying up and not to forget it has to fit in a small area.
+The downside as of now is interoperability and power consumption – the day there is the standardization of technology happens and different vendor devices start talking to each other, accumulated results will spiral up the sales.
+Since most likely these devices will send signals at frequent intervals and would be light in weight, battery manufacturers would have a tough time coming up with some unique solution that will enable devices to run long before drying up and not to forget it has to fit in a small area.

 There will be tons and tons of data being uploaded in the future, small data will pile up to constitute Big Data.
-It will indirectly help in Big Data also to grow tangentially.
+It will indirectly help Big Data also to grow tangentially.